Unison urged to ‘stand down’ strikes as council chiefs fund more cash for pay

 It comes after tens of thousands of children missed lessons on Wednesday as school staff in Glasgow, Inverclyde, Renfrewshire and East Renfrewshire walked out.

-As that happened, Unison served notice of strike action in Stirling, Clackmannanshire, Dundee, Angus, and Perth and Kinross on Wednesday November 15 – with this to take place a week after a walkout already planned for South Lanarkshire, Dumfries and Galloway, Edinburgh and Fife on November 8.
+Unison has also served notice of strike action in Stirling, Clackmannanshire, Dundee, Angus, and Perth and Kinross on Wednesday November 15 – a week after a walkout already planned for South Lanarkshire, Dumfries and Galloway, Edinburgh and Fife on November 8.